ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of snow showers after midnight.
 Mostly cloudy, with a low around 28.
 Southeast wind 2 to 7 mph.
-New snow accumulation
+Chance of precipitation
-         of less than half an inch possible.<br></div>
+         is 30%.
+New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">